load28/context-query/README.md

-  useContextAtom,        // Read-write access to an atom useContextAtomValue,   // Read-only access to an atom useContextSetAtom,     // Write-only access to an atom } = createContextQuery<YourAtomTypes>();
+  useContextAtom,        // Read-write access to an atom useContextAtomValue,   // Read-only access to an atom useContextSetAtom,     // Write-only access to an atom useStore,              // Direct store access useAllAtoms,           // Read-write access to all atoms useAllAtomsValue,      // Read-only access to all atoms useUpdateAllAtoms,     // Write-only access to all atoms } = createContextQuery<YourAtomTypes>();
 ```